-Please note that the Compliance Program and related materials are living documents that are subject to change as new regulations become effective and as policies & procedures are revised.
+Please note that the Compliance Program, Code of Ethics and other related materials are living documents that are subject to change as new regulations become effective and as policies & procedures are revised.
 In order to ensure that you are utilizing the most up-to-date version, you may always access our Compliance materials on our website at www.downstate.edu/compliance.